 HIV Services Program

 The HIV Services Program (HSP) provides eligible people living with HIV (PLWH) in Indiana access to antiretroviral medications and other important core medical and support services.
 HSP was expanded in 2018.
 Traditionally designed to give an individual full access to comprehensive health insurance at no cost, the program now offers a range of services to PLWH enrolled by non-medical case management organizations across Indiana.
+Service Standards and Service Category Definitions are available here.

 Core Medical Services